mlb5000/CFunctionWrapperGenerator/README.md

 There is also an IMasterCWrapper interface and corresponding MasterCWrapper component generated, but they are more for convenience during unit testing.
 I wouldn't recommend having your classes depend on IMasterCWrapper directly, particlarly for shared libraries, as this will pull in linkage that may not be necessary for all users.

-NOTE: Generated files are written into the *CWrappers* directory under the current working directory for the script, so add it to your INCLUDE path.
+**NOTE**: Generated files are written into the *CWrappers* directory under the current working directory for the script, so add it to your INCLUDE path.

 So how does this look?